-Small jet carrying 4 crashes on takeoff; no word on injuries
+Small jet crashes into building on takeoff; 4 aboard die

-A small jet carrying four people crashed on takeoff Thursday morning from a small airport in central Connecticut and hit a building, setting it on fire.
-There was no immediate word on the extent of the injuries to those aboard.
+A small jet crashed shortly after taking off from a small airport in Connecticut on Thursday morning, killing all four people aboard, officials said.

-The small jet took off just before 10 a.m. from the Robertson Airport before crashing into the building at Trumpf Inc., a manufacturing company, Farmington Police Lt.
+The jet took off just before 10 a.m. from the Robertson Airport before crashing into the building at Trumpf Inc., a manufacturing company, Farmington Police Lt.
 Tim McKenzie said.

-“There was some type of trouble in the air,” he said.
-“The plane impacted the ground first and then hit the building.”
+“It appears there was some type of mechanical failure during the takeoff sequence that resulted in the crash behind us,” he said.

-The jet, a Cessna Citation 560X, was headed to Dare County Regional Airport in Manteo, North Carolina, the Federal Aviation Administration said.
-Four people were on board, the agency said.
+The plane, a Cessna Citation 560X, was headed to Dare County Regional Airport in Manteo, North Carolina, the Federal Aviation Administration said.
+Two pilots and two passengers were killed, McKenzie said.
+Their names were not immediately released.

-Everybody who was inside the Trumpf building has been accounted for, McKenzie said.
-He said nobody was taken to the hospital from the crash.
+The crash set off chemical fires inside the Trumpf building, Gov. Ned Lamont said.
+Everybody who was in the building has been accounted for, with two employees suffering injuries the company said were not serious, according to officials.

+Authorities are trying to identify the dead on the plane, parts of which protruded from the building or were scattered on the lawn outside, Lamont said.

 Farmington is in central Connecticut, about 10 miles (16 kilometers) southwest of the state capital of Hartford.